 In Taiwan, hiring teachers before they even purchase a plane ticket has increased in popularity.
 Foreigners gain a sense of security knowing that work is waiting for them upon arrival.
 While schools get to pick up ingenious would-be teachers who enthusiastically agree to work in sub-par conditions with potentially low wages.

-Go on Your Own to Find The Best TESOL Jobs in Taiwan!
+Go on Your Own to Find the Best TEFL / TESOL Jobs in Taiwan!

-To find the best possible TESOL job, the consensus says that you must land in Taiwan first.
-Job searching through an online medium remains a viable option, but you will assuredly receive more interesting phone calls and e-mails if you currently reside in Taiwan, and are available for an interview immediately.
+To find the best possible TEFL job, everywhere I read on the forums said that you should land in Taiwan first.
+Job searching through an online TEFL job board remains a viable option, but you will assuredly receive more interesting phone calls and e-mails if you currently reside in Taiwan and are available for an interview immediately.

 I should also mention that many schools have a similar list of requirements that all candidates must possess before qualifying.